 1. Tomato soup

-It is a known fact that the more you drink liquids such as soup and water, the faster the cold will pass and it is no different for toddlers.
-Loaded with vitamin C, a bowl of steaming tomato soup is ideal for treating cold in toddlers.
-Apart from vitamin C, tomatoes are full of anti-oxidants that boost immunity.
+It is a known fact that the more you drink liquids such as soup and water, the faster the cold will pass.
+It is no different for a toddler.
+Loaded with Vitamin C, a bowl of steaming tomato soup is ideal for treating cold in toddlers.

 2. Honey in warm water

-Honey is called the “Nectar of the Gods” for a reason.
-It has many medicinal properties, one of which is curing cold.
-Giving your toddler warm water mixed with a spoonful of honey will help in clearing the accumulated mucus and soothe the irritation arising from a sore throat.
+Honey has many medicinal properties, one of which is treating the common cold.
+Give your toddler warm water mixed with a spoonful of honey.
+This will help in clearing the accumulated mucus and soothe the irritation arising from a sore throat.

-NOTE: Honey is not to be given to babies under the age of one year
+Note: Honey should not be given to babies under the age of one year.

 3. Ginger tea

-Ginger tea is one of the most effective and inexpensive treatments against common cold.
+Ginger tea is a very effective and inexpensive treatment for the common cold.
 A natural antiviral, ginger helps to induce perspiration and lowers the body temperature.
 Ginger tea also acts as a decongestant that aids in relieving the symptoms of cold.
 Toddlers can even be given a piece of ginger to chew.

 4. Ginger and garlic khichdi